 It didn’t open until December of 2006.
 And it’s not much more than a small trailer with an electronic sign out front pointing its way.
 But the Spear Hunting Museum in Alabama has received a lot of press attention, both positive and negative.

 Founded by Gene Morris, a septuagenarian when the museum was first constructed, the Spear Hunting Museum is dedicated to none other than Morris himself.
-He’s known as the “greatest living spear hunter in the world,” according to himself.
+He’s known as the “greatest living spear hunter in the world,” according to, once again, himself.

 Inside of the museum, visitors can see many of the different animals that Morris has killed, including cape buffalo, lions, kudu, wildebeest, gemsbok, zebras, ostriches, wolves, cougars, bears, boars, goats, turkeys, rams, sheep, deer, alligators, elk, and more.
-At the Spear Hunting Museum, Morris also gives spear chunking demonstrations and talks about his expeditions.
-At the gist shop, visitors can purchase a special spear designed by Morris himself, the books on the art that Morris has written in his many years, and DVDs of Morris teaching various spear skills.
+At the gift shop, visitors can purchase a special spear designed by Morris himself, the books on the art that Morris has written in his many years, and DVDs of Morris teaching various spear skills.

 You can get a sense of the place from this film by Adam Roffman: